-With the commands of group 12x of the service program it is possible to define time slices for playing special CD's containing advertising information (ad).
+With the program steps P120 to P127 of the service program it is possible to define time slices for playing special CD's containing advertising information (ad).

 While the ad-mode is active a title is played every n minutes (n is the time defined in P124) after the currently played title.
 The CD's containing ad can be selected for "not to be played by normal customers" (P126).